 Right now, it is unclear whether WASH loans can be considered as falling under ‘housing loans’, so there is an open question of whether to push for WASH as its own PSL category: is it worth the extra effort?
 For instance a WO partner, CitiMicrofinance, is looking at increasing PSL lending as WASH under housing loans.

 Anuradha believes WASH should be its own clear-cut, independent category, so there is no room for confusion.
-Under the housing loan category would not only create extra later of confusion but would moderate the impact of getting WASH into PSL.
+Under the housing loan category would not only create extra layer of confusion but would moderate the impact of getting WASH into PSL.

 At the moment, there is a lot of thinking going on in the RBI now about changing definition of what constitutes ‘priority sector’ (which haven’t been changed in over 30 years) especially given PM Modi’s Swachh Bharat initiative.

 There is a massive shortfall of capital in terms of what is required for GoI to reach 2019 goals.
-Our first message is that WaterCredit can stretch a dollar (rupee) further, which is a compelling message.
-(But we have to overcome an emerging sentiment in India that the problem is not funds.)
+Our first message is that WaterCredit can stretch a rupee further, which is a compelling message.

+But we have to overcome an emerging sentiment in India that the problem is not funds.

 Second aim is to demonstrate the impact of PSL norms on positive social change in India, making the argument that PSL change is essential to achieving the country’s WASH objectives.

-Third piece is to demonstrate how making WASH a priority sector would help the government of India achieve its objectives.
+Third piece is to demonstrate how making WASH a priority sector would help GoI achieve its objectives.

 Numbers: Just looking at the # of loans that are given out annually under PSL sector lending from commercial banks.
 Applying PSL growth rates and assuming that of entire PS loans, WASH got 1% of market by end of 2016, cumulatively we could reach 49-66.5 million people in terms of indirect impact by 2020.
 (Slide 7)